 “Miners with a high reputation will be able to run faster.
 Reputation score can drop and your miner will run slower if you submit wrong block solutions” wrote Mr. Levin in the official Xenblocks Telegram group.

-This mechanism effectively introduces individual difficulty for miners.
+This mechanism would effectively introduce individual difficulty for miners.

-Super blocks will also have the right to purchase <name>.xen namespace.
+Super blocks could also have the right to purchase <name>.xen namespace.
 Their total supply is not fixed but their mining rate shows that they’re very rare.
-There’s a total of 5 million blocks mined so far and 4k super blocks.
-There will be around 31 million blocks mined within a year, which would result in the approximate creation of 25k super blocks.
+After 1 year of mining, there’s a total of ~30 million blocks mined so far and ~37k super blocks.

 With the possibility to use the hashing algorithm to search for different sequences at the same time, we effectively obtain something called merged mining.
 Although XUNI is mined the same way as a regular block, it’s not counted as a block in itself but rather as an unhackable token contract with a unique PoW distribution based on time.